 - Their referral gets to start a position with your organization.

-5. Review & Update Hiring Strategies Periodically to Reflect Changes
+10. Review & Update Hiring Strategies Periodically to Reflect Changes

 A high-quality hiring strategy is not something that, once created, is put on a shelf to collect dust.
 It is a living document that needs to be reviewed and updated periodically.
-After you create and implement a hiring or recruitment strategy, it is essential to go back regularly and update it based on what worked well or didn’t during the hiring process.
+After you create and implement a hiring or recruitment strategy, it is essential to go back regularly and update it based on what worked well or did not during the hiring process.

 This approach helps you put to use the knowledge you gain from each hiring experience.
 It also provides a reason to ask others for input or recommendations of ways to improve your organization’s hiring strategy and to adopt more creative recruitment strategies.